freeCodeCamp/freeCodeCamp/docs/FAQ.md

    - Did you follow the pull request checklist?
    - Did you give your pull request a meaningful title?

-### I am interested in being a moderator at freeCodeCamp.
-Where should I start?
+### I am interested in being a moderator at freeCodeCamp.Where should I start?

 Our community moderators are our heroes.
 Their voluntary contributions make freeCodeCamp a safe and welcoming community.
 First and foremost, we would need you to be an active participant in the community, and live by our [code of conduct](https://www.freecodecamp.org/news/code-of-conduct/) (not just enforce it).